Unconditional uniqueness for the modified Korteweg-de Vries equation on the line: Introduction

 \section{Introduction}

 We consider the initial value problem (IVP) associated to the modified Korteweg-de Vries (mKdV) equation

 where $u=u(x,t)$ is a real function, $\kappa=1$ or $-1$, $x \in \mathbb R$, $t \in \mathbb R$.

 In the seminal paper \cite{KPV2}, Kenig, Ponce and Vega proved the well-posedness of \eqref{mKdV} in $ H^s(\R) $ for $ s\ge 1/4 $.
-This result is sharp in the sense that the flow map associated to mKdV fails to be uniformly continuous in $H^s(\mathbb R)$ if $s<\frac14$ in both the focusing case $\kappa=1$ (cf. Kenig, Ponce and Vega \cite{KPV3}) and the defocusing case $\kappa=-1$ (cf. Christ, Colliander and Tao \cite{ChCoTao}).
-Global well-posedness for mKdV was proved in $H^s(\mathbb R)$ for $s>\frac14$ by Colliander, Keel, Staffilani, Takaoka and Tao \cite{CKSTT} by using the $I$-method.
+This result is sharp on the $ H^s$-scale in the sense that the flow map associated to mKdV fails to be uniformly continuous in $H^s(\mathbb R)$ if $s<\frac14$ in both the focusing case $\kappa=1$ (cf. Kenig, Ponce and Vega \cite{KPV3}) and the defocusing case $\kappa=-1$ (cf. Christ, Colliander and Tao \cite{ChCoTao}).
+Global well-posedness (GWP) for mKdV was proved in $H^s(\mathbb R)$ for $s>\frac14$ by Colliander, Keel, Staffilani, Takaoka and Tao \cite{CKSTT} by using the $I$-method (see also \cite{Guo,Kish} for the GWP at the end point $s=1/4$).
 We also mention that another proof of the local well-posedness result for $s \ge \frac14$ was given by Tao by using the Fourier restriction norm method \cite{Tao}.
+On the other hand, if one exits the $ H^s $-scale, Gr\"unrock \cite{G} and then Gr\"unrock-Vega \cite{GV} proved that the Cauchy problem is well-posed in $ \widehat{H^r_s} $ for $1<r<2$ and $ s\ge \frac{1}{2}-\frac{1}{2r} $ where $ \|u_0\|_{\widehat{H^r_s}} :=\|\langle \xi \rangle^s \widehat{u_0} \|_{L^{r'}_\xi} $ with $ \frac{1}{r'}+\frac{1}{r}=1 $.
+Note that $ \widehat{H^1_0} $ is critical for scaling considerations and thus the result in \cite{GV} is nearly optimal on this scale whereas the index $ 1/4 $ in the $ H^s $-scale is far above the critical index which is $ -1/2$.

 The proof of the well-posedness result in \cite{KPV2} relies on the dispersive estimates associated with the linear group of \eqref{mKdV}, namely the Strichartz estimates, the local smoothing effect and the maximal function estimate.
 A normed function space is constructed based on those estimates and allows to solve \eqref{mKdV} via a fixed point theorem on the associated integral equation.
 Of course the solutions obtained in this way are unique in this resolution space.
 The same occurs for the solutions constructed by Tao which are unique in the space $X_T^{s,\frac12+} $.